sacridini/Awesome-Geospatial/README.md

 * [PyLandStats](https://github.com/martibosch/pylandstats) - An open-source Pythonic library to compute landscape metrics.
 * [nlmpy](https://pypi.org/project/nlmpy/) - A Python package to create neutral landscape models.
 * [NLMR](https://github.com/ropensci/NLMR) - R package to simulate neutral landscape models.

+## Landscape Modelling
+* [prioritizr](https://github.com/prioritizr/prioritizr) - R package that uses integer linear programming (ILP) techniques to provide a flexible interface for building and solving conservation planning problems.
+* [MARXAN](https://marxansolutions.org/) - Marxan is freely available conservation planning software.
+It provides decision support to a range of conservation planning problems, including the design of new reserve systems, reporting on the performance of existing reserve systems, and developing multiple-use zoning plans for natural resource management.
+* [InVEST](https://naturalcapitalproject.stanford.edu/software/invest) - InVEST (Integrated Valuation of Ecosystem Services and Tradeoffs) is a suite of models used to map and value the goods and services from nature that sustain and fulfill human life.
+* [GLOBIOM](https://iiasa.ac.at/web/home/research/GLOBIOM/GLOBIOM.html) - Global Biosphere Management Model (GLOBIOM) is used to analyze the competition for land use between agriculture, forestry, and bioenergy, which are the main land-based production sectors.

 ## Libraries